stayforge/Stayforge/docs/api_description/plugins_manager/PluginsManagerInput/permissions.md

 ### Example

-`String 'auto'` or `JSON Started dict`.
+`null` or `JSON Started dict`.

-When the value is auto, the content in the plug-in configuration `permissions.json` is used.
+When the value is null, the content in the plug-in configuration `permissions.json` is used.

 Stayforge APIs that can be called by the plugin, starting with `_` are method names.